The kitchen is the most dangerous room in the house, so kitchen safety is important.

 5. Don't Set Objects Where They Can Easily Fall

-One of my pet peeves is when people set objects at the edge of a table or counter when they could just as easily set the object back a ways, where it's much less likely to fall.
+One of my pet peeves is when people set objects at the edge of a table or counter when they could just as easily set the object back a ways.

-Maybe they're distracted, or maybe they've been lucky and never had any repercussions from doing this, but you'd be surprised how many people are careless about this.
-I see it all the time--and I usually bite my tongue.
+Maybe they're distracted, or maybe they've been lucky and never had any repercussions from doing this, but you'd be surprised how many people are careless about where they set things.

-So I am hereby officially offering this simple, practical advice: don't set objects where they can fall easily.
+Don't set objects where they can fall easily.
 Not knives, not plates, not ice cube trays, not pots and pans, not cutting boards, not coffee cups, not anything.
-It's just not worth it.
+And always make sure objects are stable when you do set them down.

 6. Treat Cookware with the Respect It Deserves

-Cookware safety is worthy of a post of its own, but I'll touch on some main points here.
+Cookware safety is worthy of a post of its own, but here are some main points:

 - Don't allow handles to dangle over the floor when cooking.
 You can catch clothing on them or knock them to the floor.
-So keep handles turned toward the back of the stove.
+Keep handles turned toward the back of the stove.

 - Always use oven mitts to handle hot pots and pans--even those from the microwave.